 elon musk’s net worth is tied to tesla, but he is also ceo of a few other companies he has founded.

 musk is known for his quirks, but investors appeared to be put off.

-quirks are eccentricities, peculiarities. put off means angry, offended.
+quirks are eccentricities, peculiarities. the phrasal verb put offis a phrasal verb that means angry, offended.

 santa clarita diet is a quirky, violent comedy series on netflix.

 why were they put off? matt egan on cnn money reported that

 musk slammed one analyst for asking “boring, bonehead questions” and quickly shut down another for asking about the model 3.

 slam means insult. bonehead is similar to dumb or idiot. shut down means musk stopped the question about the model 3, which is a car that tesla produces.